shadowmanos/shadowmanos.github.io/ManosNikolaidisCV.md

 record all match events (goals, red cards, substitutions etc) from a data feed and provide aggregated stats for teams, players and competitions.
 I've been involved in the official websites for [Premier League](https://www.premierleague.com) and [World Rugby](http://www.worldrugby.org) and the pertinent mobile apps.
-These are high traffic websites, so optimizing SQL queries and caching are prominent activities.
+These are high traffic websites with autoscaling and no downtime.
+Optimizing SQL queries and caching are prominent activities.
-I have also dealt with push notifications for mobile apps and secure login in websites.
+I have also implemented push notifications for mobile apps and secure login for websites.
 I typically deal directly with product management, creative, front-end departments and external partners.

 Out tech stack includes *Spring-Boot, Hibernate, MySQL, thrift, Maven, Linux* and about